Auxilor/auxilor.github.io/docs/ecomobs/how-to-make-a-custom-mob.md

 # Supported placeholders:
 # %health%, %max_health%, %health_percent%, %time% (formats as minutes:seconds, eg 1:56)
 display-name: "&cNecrotic Soldier &7| &c%health%♥ &7| &e%time%"

+# The lifespan of the mob, in seconds.
+Set to -1 to disable.
+lifespan: 120

 # If the mob you're using supports equipment, you can specify the items in each slot.
 # Remove any slots that you don't want to put equipment in.